CtrlK

 Workflow Clarity

 The 'Instructions' section provides a clear 4-step workflow from gathering requirements through validation.
-Step 4 includes explicit validation with `--dry-run=server` before applying, and a rollout status check.
-The error handling table provides quick feedback loops for common failure modes.
+Step 4 includes explicit validation via dry-run, application, and rollout status monitoring.
+The error handling table provides quick-fix guidance for common failure modes, creating an implicit feedback loop.

 3 / 3